coffee2code/post-author-ip/readme.txt

 Yes.
 This plugin is compatible with the block editor as well as the classic editor.

+= Is this plugin GDPR-compliant? =

+Yes.
+The IP address stored for authors on the posts they created will be exported on data export requests and deleted for data erasure requests.

 = Does this plugin include unit tests? =

 Yes.